dburriss/dburriss.github.io/_posts/2021-02-01-prometheus-scrape-azfunc.md

     log.LogInformation (sprintf "Sales : %f" sales)
 ```

+It places a Prometheus text representation of a `demo_sale_count` event on a queue called `logs`.

-Next create a HTTP Azure Function to serve as the `/metrics` endpoint to be scraped by Prometheus.
+Next, I create a HTTP Azure Function to serve as the `/metrics` endpoint to be scraped by Prometheus.
+It pulls the messages off the `logs` queue and builds up Prometheus text.

 ```fsharp
 [<FunctionName("metrics")>]